Numerical stability of a hybrid method for pricing options: Introduction

+In the case of plain vanilla European options, Fourier inversion methods \cite{CM} lead to closed-form formulas to compute the price under the Bates model.
+For American options, numerical methods are typically based on the use of the dynamic programming principle to which one applies either deterministic schemes for solutions of PIDEs from numerical analysis and/or from tree methods or Monte Carlo techniques.
+Our method is a mixture between a tree approach and a deterministic numerical approach, and is particularly tailored for the use of the backward dynamic programming principle.

+Let us recall that tree methods for the Heston model have been already proposed in the literature.
+For example, Akyildirim, Dolinsky and Soner \cite{ads} have recently provided a four tuple discrete Markov approximation which can be generalized to other stochastic volatility models with a factor equation.
+Lo, Nguyen and Skindilias \cite{lnd} have proposed a Markov chain approximation based on a trinomial tree, again adaptable to other stochastic volatility models.
+Vellekoop and Nieuwenhuis \cite{VN} have introduced a binomial tree built from the full truncation scheme of Lord, Koekkoek and Dijk \cite{lkd}.
+Other tree approaches for the Heston model are available (see e.g. the references quoted in \cite{VN}).
+Generally, the Feller condition for the CIR volatility equation is required, either for theoretical purposes or for the numerical efficiency of the method.

-The existing literature on numerical schemes for the option pricing problem in this framework is quite poor.
-Tree methods are available only for the Heston model, see \cite{VN}, but they are not really efficient when the Feller condition does not hold.
-Another approach is given by the dicretization of partial differential problems.
-When the jumps are not considered, namely for the Heston and the Heston-Hull-White models, disposable references are widely recalled in \cite{bcz, bcz-hhw}.
-In the standard Bates model, that is, presence of jumps but no randomness in the interest rate, the finite-difference methods for solving the $2$-dimensional PIDE associated with the option pricing problems can be based on implicit, explicit or alternating direction implicit schemes.
+Another tool is given by the dicretization of PDEs.
+When the jumps are not considered, available references are recalled in \cite{bcz, bcz-hhw}.
+In the standard Bates model, the finite-difference methods for solving the $2$-dimensional PIDE associated with the option pricing problems can be based on implicit, explicit or alternating direction implicit schemes.
 The implicit scheme requires to solve a dense sparse system at each time step.
 Toivanen \cite{t} proposes a componentwise splitting method for pricing American options.
-The linear complementarity problem (LCP) linked to the American option problem is decomposed into a sequence of five one-dimensional LCP's problems at each time step.
-The advantage is that LCP's need the use of tridiagonal matrices.
-Chiarella \textit{et al.} \cite{ckmz} developed a method of lines algorithm for pricing and hedging American options again under the standard Bates dynamics.
-More recently Itkin \cite{it} proposes a unified approach to handle PIDE's associated with L\'evy's models of interest in Finance, by solving the diffusion equation with standard finite-difference methods and by transforming the jump integral into a pseudo-differential operator.
-But to our knowledge, no deterministic numerical methods are available in the literature for the Bates-Hull-White model, that is, when the the interest rate is assumed to be stochastic.
+In Ballestra and Cecere \cite{bct}, the problem is handled by using an ad hoc pseudospectral method.
+Chiarella, Kang, Meyer and Ziogas \cite{ckmz} developed a method of lines algorithm for pricing and hedging American options again under the standard Bates dynamics.
+Itkin \cite{it} has recently proposed a unified approach to handle PIDEs associated with L\'evy's models of interest in Finance.